people adjusting solar panels

 Do you have to replace solar panels?

 Solar panels are typically replaced when they become damaged or stop working effectively.
 Generally, this can be rounded up to every 25 years or so.
-However, the replacement window may be minimised if there are major defects or damage.
+However, the replacement window may be shorter if there are major defects or damage.

 For the most part, if there isn’t significant damage, then replacing solar panels will come down to a matter of personal preference.

-- Physical deterioration: Things like weather, debris and other objects can play an important role in the preservation of solar panels.
+• Physical deterioration: Things like weather, debris and other objects can play an important role in the preservation of solar panels.
 For example, if an accident were to occur and damage the glass on the panel, then it could cause an issue as water may get into the panel and cause major damage.
 Other physical giveaways that there may be an issue include discolouration or burn marks.
-This is where regular solar panel maintenance could come in handy.
+This is where regular solar panel maintenance will come in handy.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.